sandyavs/conference_expense_planner/README.md

 - State Management with Redux Toolkit: I used Redux slices to manage the state of venue selection, add-ons, meals, and pricing.
 - Cost Breakdown Display: Shows selected items in a pop-up table format with subtotals and a final total cost.

+## Deployment
+The application is deployed using GitHub Pages, providing a simple and reliable way to host static sites.
+Here's the link to the application: [https://sandyavs.github.io/e-plantShopping/](https://sandyavs.github.io/conference_expense_planner/)

 ## Results

 ### Landing Page